ultral/ultral.github.io/life/remote-work-en.md

 ![remote](assets/remote.jpg?raw=true)

 You must find out your work-life balance because without that you will burn out.
 It happens because work is like gas.
 If you don't control it then work fill all available time little by little.
 I.e. I used to work 11 hours per day from home.
 Hopefully, I understood that it had been a bad idea.
-Let me share some peace of pieces of advice:
+Let me share some pieces of advice:
 1. Find out a work-life balance.
 2. Do exercises.
 3. Eat healthy food.